-After globalization and digitization, companies are facing a third wave of transformation within a few decades: the one towards sustainable business transformation.
+After globalization and digitization, companies are facing a third wave of transformation within a few decades: the one towards a sustainable economy (sustainable business transformation).
 In the face of the urgent need for action, and the resulting dynamics or requirement and reporting obligations, sustainability has the potential to be a gamechanger for organizations of all sizes and from all sectors.

 Ahead lie new regulatory obligations, legal requirements, and a massive change of processes, technologies, and mindset – but also countless opportunities for companies.
-Leaders who act strategically meet these challenges decisively and proactively, while seeing the potential for themselves and their organization.
-The winners are those who take advantage of the opportunities that arise, and with this, create the foundation of their future success.
+Leaders who act strategically meet these challenges decisively and proactively, while also seeing the potential for themselves and their organization.
+They actively drive this transformation and seize the opportunity to lay the foundation for their future success.

 Investor requirements (ESG)